 Ice Age Trail: Scuppernong is a 6.8 mile moderately trafficked point-to-point trail located near Dousman, Wisconsin that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 cross country skiing

 Follow the Ice Age trail up and down over rugged kettles of hardwood forest from CTH-C to STH-67.
 The Scuppernong segment of the Ice Age trail hikes up and down over kettles of hardwood in the Kettle Moraine State Forest-Southern Unit.
 It features cool forests, rugged kettles, panoramic views, natural springs, and multiple on trail camping options-including a hike-in backpacking shelter.
 Wildlife, flora, and fauna all abound as the trail winds, climbs, and dips it's way through this natural setting.
 This complete and detailed route covers the Scuppernong segment of the Ice Age Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 This guide contains over 20 points of interest for the trail, viewable via your browser at home, or on the fly trailside via your mobile phone.
 The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.

 Great moderate difficulty trail, will do it again!